Clemson to play FCS opponent Citadel in Tigers' home opener

 The ACC adopted a 10-game conference schedule with one non-conference opponent.
 Clemson was set to face Akron, Notre Dame and state rival South Carolina along with Citadel as its non-conference foes on its old 12-game schedule.

 It will still face Notre Dame on Nov.
-7 since the Irish will compete in the ACC this season.
+7 because the Irish will compete in the ACC this season.

 ---